flutter/website/src/docs/release/breaking-changes/target-platform-linux-windows.md

 Having `default:` cases in such switch statements isn't recommended, because then the analyzer can't help you find all the cases which need to be handled.

-Also, any shims like the one above that set the [`debugDefaultTargetPlatformOverride`][] are no longer needed for Linux and Windows applications.
+Also, any tests like the one referenced above that set the `debugDefaultTargetPlatformOverride` are no longer needed for Linux and Windows applications.

 ## Timeline